 This guide is not going to get into all the pros and cons of using paper wallets, but do keep in mind that how secure your paper wallet ultimately is depends on how much effort you take to make it secure.
 I will briefly cover a few basic security measures in this guide, but it comes down to basically these few things:

 - Do you trust the computer and printer your are going to use to run the software?
 Is the computer Virus/Malware free, directly connected printer, and not connected to the internet?

 - Do you trust the software?
 Is this software safe, is the USB stick you use clean?

 - Do you trust the environment your are going to perform the process in?
-If in a public place (bad idea) make sure there is no one to look over your shoulder or even take a picture of your private key, computer and printer secure.
+If in a public place (bad idea) make sure there is no one to look over your shoulder or with smart phones all over they could even take a picture of your private key or computer screen.

 - Where and how you store your finished paper wallets.
 Multiple printed copies, laminated, and stored securely in a fire/theft proof safe, or even off-site using the same precautions.

 While this guide is written using a Ravencoin paper wallet as an example, the paper wallet generator can be also be used for other coins.
 So you can follow along and substitute your specific coin for any Ravencoin specific references in this guide.

 Also a quick disclaimer, while this guide is written with the intent to provide accurate information, you are using software beyond my control, as well as performing many steps that require a great deal of care to secure your coins.
 Cryptoyeti is therefor providing this information “as is” with no guarantees and it is ultimately up to the user to exercise their own due diligence and care in securing their own data and private keys.
 In all cases, first experiment with small amounts before moving on, making sure you can not only receive but send coins off the paper wallet before moving on to larger sums.

 To start, head over to the todd1251 GitHub page that hosts the files needed to run the Ravencoin paper wallet generator.